roelvanderplank/Linked-Data-Theatre/docs/DOCKER.md

 Start the containers with (the first time, the containers will be build, this can take some time):

   docker-compose up
+Important: if running docker inside a VM (e.g. when using docker toolbox on Windows), the path in which you 'run' docker-compose should be shared with the VM.

-Now virtuoso should be running (http://localhost:8890/conductor/) and Tomcat should be running but without LDT yet.
+Beware that the standard VM created by Kinematic only shares the 'c:\users' folder, so if you downloaded the Linked-data-theatre map to a differen folder (e.g.: d:/foo/bar) be sure that you share that folder with your VM. (with Kinematic closed, start Virtualbox and edit the VM accordingly) Now virtuoso should be running (http://localhost:8890/conductor/) and Tomcat should be running but without LDT yet.

 ## Prepare the LDT